 We are going to start the semester by thinking about contract formation in the context of a person deciding to begin to use Uber.
-We begin with the decision of the 1st Circuit in Cullinane v Uber.5 The case is an example of litigation where a business is arguing (by means of a motion to compel arbitration) that a dispute should be resolved by arbitration rather than in court.
-The court faced with the motion has to decide whether there is a valid arbitration agreement that applies to the parties and to the dispute.
-The District Court of Massachusetts, a federal district court, granted the motion, but the 1st Circuit reversed the judgment.
-Read the decision of the 1st Circuit.
+We begin with the decision of the 1st Circuit in Cullinane v Uber.
+The case is an example of litigation where a business is arguing (by means of a motion to compel arbitration) that a dispute should be resolved by arbitration rather than in court.
+Arbitration is often argued to be quicker, more efficient, and less expensive as a mechanism for resolving disputes than litigation.
+But businesses often want to use arbitration agreements to avoid fighting class actions, which allow many plaintiffs with common small value claims to pursue those claims where the pursuit of the individual claims would not be financially feasible.
+And businesses who are repeat players may benefit from arbitration.